camunda/camunda-docs/versioned_docs/version-8.1/guides/migrating-from-camunda-platform-7.md

 The topic `camunda-7-adapter` is set.

-The following attributes/elements cannot be migrated:

-- `camunda:asyncBefore`: Every task in Zeebe is always asyncBefore and asyncAfter.
-- `camunda:asyncAfter`: Every task in Zeebe is always asyncBefore and asyncAfter.
-- `camunda:exclusive`: Jobs are always exclusive in Zeebe.
-- `camunda:jobPriority`: There is no way to prioritize jobs in Zeebe (yet).
-- `camunda:failedJobRetryTimeCycle`: You cannot yet configure the retry time cycle.
+- `camunda:failedJobRetryTimeCycle`: Here, the amount of defined retries is set to the `zeebe:taskDefinition retries` attribute.

 A service task might leverage **external tasks** instead.
 In this case, the following attributes/elements are migrated:

-- `camunda:topic` gets `zeebe:taskDefinition type`.
+- `camunda:topic` becomes `zeebe:taskDefinition type`.

 The following attributes/elements cannot be migrated:

 - `camunda:taskPriority`

-Service tasks using `camunda:type` cannot be migrated.

-Service tasks using `camunda:connector` cannot be migrated.
+Service tasks using `camunda:connector` will be migrated with the following changes:

+- `camunda:connectorId` becomes `zeebe:taskDefinition type`
+- All inputs and outputs are treated like all other inputs and outputs.

 ### Send tasks